 - E. H. Wilson, M. E. Lidstrom, and D. A. C. Beck.
 (2021) "A multi-task learning approach to enhance sustainable biomolecule production in engineered microorganisms."
 Tackling Climate Change with Machine Learning, workshop at ICML 2021.
 [Video Recording] [Proposal]

 - "Using microorganisms to mitigate macro problems."
-Virtual Women's Research Day, University of Washington, 2020.
+Oral talk at Virtual Women's Research Day, University of Washington, 2020.
 [Video Recording]

 - "Using microorganisms to solve macro problems: untangling the genetic circuitry of methane-eating bacteria."
-MIDAS Data Science Symposium, University of Michigan, 2019.
+Oral talk at MIDAS Data Science Symposium, University of Michigan, 2019.

 - "Can deep learning help us program biology?"
-Industry Affiliates Research Day, University of Washington, 2018.
+Oral talk at Industry Affiliates Research Day, University of Washington, 2018.